 If caught and convicted of littering three times, you will have to clean the streets on Sundays with a bib on saying, “I am a litterer”.

-This is definitely one of the more interesting fun facts about Singapore.
+This is one of the more interesting fun facts about Singapore.

 Do Not Litter